Roveri91/guest_who/README.md

 **OVERVIEW**

 Our team has developed an app that allows you to rent people or services for your wedding.
-With our app, you can not only rent services but also offer your own services to others."
+With our app, you can not only rent services but also offer your own services to others.

 📱SCREENSHOT
 ---